Soups

 A pot of roasted tomato basil soup

-How to make roasted tomato basil soup
+How to make roasted tomato soup

 A pan of roasted tomatoes and veggies for tomato basil soup